 Another tough question.
 Being a teraohm resistor sounds tempting, but really, being a charged capacitor would be far better.
 A good ‘shocking’ charged capacitor prank never gets old.

-Chris also appeared as a guest on my free Arduino Shield Webinar.
+Chris also appeared as a guest on my Arduino Shield Webinar a while back.
 Here is the video he made for us: